 - 7.1.
-The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (b) all underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: - (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions;
+The originator, sponsor and SSPE of a securitisation shall, in accordance with paragraph 2 of this Article, make at least the following information available to holders of a securitisation position, to the competent authorities referred to in Article 29 and, upon request, to potential investors: - (b) all underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: - (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions; - (ii) for traditional securitisation the asset sale agreement, assignment, novation or transfer agreement and any relevant declaration of trust; - (iii) the derivatives and guarantees agreements as well as any relevant documents on collateralisation arrangements where the exposures being securitised remain exposures of the originator; - (iv) the servicing, back-up servicing, administration and cash management agreements; - (v) the trust deed, security deed, agency agreement, account bank agreement, guaranteed investment contract, incorporated terms or master trust framework or master definitions agreement or such legal documentation with equivalent legal value; - (vi) any relevant inter-creditor agreements, derivatives documentation, subordinated loan agreements, start-up loan agreements and liquidity facility agreements;

-- 77. All underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: - (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions;
+- 77. (b) all underlying documentation that is essential for the understanding of the transaction, including but not limited to, where applicable, the following documents: - (i) the final offering document or the prospectus together with the closing transaction documents, excluding legal opinions;